touraye/under-doz/content/module-10-object-oriented-programming.md/c-principles-object-oriented-programming.md

       ```

-   **Compile time polymorphism:** the contract is that two or more methods can share the same name, the same return-type, and the same amount of parameters, but of different types.
+   **Compile time polymorphism:** the contract is that two or more functions can share the same name, the same return-type, and the same amount of parameters, but of different types.

    ```java
 class Cal {